Sarkozy vows budget surplus, debt cut if re-elected

 PARIS President Nicolas Sarkozy pledged to achieve a budget surplus for the first time since 1974 and cut France's swelling debt if re-elected on May 6, warning that his Socialist rival would lead the country towards the fate of Greece or Spain.

-Presenting an austere manifesto 17 days ahead of the first round of voting on April 22, Sarkozy said he would put a "golden rule" to parliament in July that would commit France to balance its budget, as promised to European partners.
+Presenting an austere manifesto less than three weeks before the first round of voting on April 22, Sarkozy said he would put a "golden rule" to parliament in July committing France to balance its budget as promised to its European partners.

-Struggling to beat Socialist Francois Hollande and secure a second term, Sarkozy is increasingly playing on voters' fears about the economy to portray his rival as an unsafe pair of hands at a time when Europe is still in crisis.

 "Some countries in Europe are on the edge of a precipice today.
-We cannot refuse to make the historic choice of competitiveness, innovation and reducing public spending," said the conservative Sarkozy, who trails Hollande in polls for the run-off.
+We cannot refuse to make the historic choice of competitiveness, innovation and reducing public spending," said the conservative incumbent, who trails Socialist Francois Hollande in all polls for the decisive run-off.

-"To depart even slightly from the commitments France has made would mean a crisis of confidence," he said.
+"To depart even slightly from the commitments France has made would mean a crisis of confidence," he said, adding that recent events had shown that countries could go bankrupt and face mass unemployment.

-In another dig, Sarkozy said the speed of market reactions today meant that whereas it took the last Socialist president, Francois Mitterrand, two years to plunge France into crisis in the 1980s, the left today might manage it in just two days.

-Polls show that stubborn unemployment and stagnant household income are voters' top worries today, far ahead of issues such as crime and immigration which got Sarkozy elected in 2007.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^